seL4/docs/projects/sel4/porting.md

 # Porting seL4 to a new platform

-This section covers porting seL4 to a new ARM or RISC-V platform.
-You can check the list of supported seL4 platforms [here](/Hardware/).
+This section covers porting seL4 to a new ARM or RISC-V platform if it is not already covered in the list of [supported seL4 platforms](/Hardware/).

 ## Setup